 - Road Closure / Detour – May 2021 to September 2021

 - End of Construction – Spring 2022

-*Eversource Utility / Pedestrian Bridge Construction: Winter 2019 to Spring 2020
+*Eversource Utility / Pedestrian Bridge construction completed Fall 2020

 Contact: Jason M Kaufman, PE., Senior Civil Engineer